 - Also makes a great gift

-The beautiful Silent Mind singing bowl features etched details and layered tones.
+The beautiful singing bowl set features etched details and layered tones.
 It produces a surprisingly deep sound, given its small size.
 It is easy to play and a very popular choice.

 - Comes with a bowl, dual-surface striker, and round cushion